In short, walking works wonders — for your pet and for you. Here are five ways you and your pooch will reap a variety of benefits from regular walks.

 #1.
 Walking helps keep you and your dog healthy, and observing Walk Your Pet Month helps keep you motivated as you form a new habit.

 This one is a no-brainer.
 Exercise helps keep everyone healthy.
 The truth is that obesity is a common problem for us and our dogs.
-Fortunately, regular walks and increased activity not only can help limit the risk of developing obesity but can also help you both shed unwanted extra pounds.
+Fortunately, regular walks and increased activity can help you both not only limit the risk of developing obesity but also shed unwanted extra pounds.
 Walking also helps preserve muscle tone and joint movement, and helps prevent digestive issues like occasional constipation.

 Recent studies show that adults who walk their dogs get more total physical activity, on average, than those who don’t.
 They’re also more likely to meet the American Heart Association’s standard exercise recommendation of 150 minutes per week of moderate-intensity aerobic activity.
 Regular exercise helps keep your blood pressure lower, your heart healthier and your energy level higher.